oracle-livelabs/security/data-safe/prepare-environment/prepare-environment.md

 In this lab, you prepare your environment in Oracle Cloud Infrastructure for the workshop.

+*Please read the following instructions carefully!:*

-If you are using the **Run on Your Tenancy** option, complete all of the tasks, except for task 6.
-If you are a regular user in your organization's tenancy, you need to enlist the help of your tenancy administrator to complete the tasks.
+- For the **Run on Your Tenancy** option: If you are the tenancy administrator, complete all tasks except for 3, 4, and 6.
+If you are not a tenancy administrator, enlist the help of one in your organization to complete all tasks, except for task 6.

-If you are using the **Run on LiveLabs Sandbox** option, you need to complete tasks 6, 7, and 8 only.
+- For the **Run on LiveLabs Sandbox** option: Complete tasks 6, 7, and 8 only.
 Oracle provides you with a tenancy where Oracle Data Safe is enabled, a compartment, an Oracle Cloud account in the LiveLabs tenancy, and a pre-provisioned Autonomous Database.

 Estimated Lab Time: 15 minutes (Run on Your Tenancy), 5 minutes (Run on LiveLabs Sandbox)